-The Board has a formalised a process for the induction of new directors to ensure they are provided with the information required to properly perform their role.
+The Board has a process for the induction of new directors to ensure they are provided with the information required to properly perform their role.
+Primarily this involves meeting with management and existing directors to understand Korvest's business operations, history and key risks.
 The Board also has access to senior executives, who are invited to attend Board meetings on a needs basis, where they make presentations and engage in discussions with Directors, answer questions and provide input and perspective on their areas of responsibility so as to ensure that all Directors are appropriately informed in relation to the operations of the Group.

 Directors are briefed on significant changes to legislative and compliance (including accounting standards) as they occur.
+In addition, there is a regular and ongoing review to identify any need for professional development for existing directors to ensure that they maintain the appropriate skills and knowledge to perform their role effectively.